The Great Escape (film): Critical response

 Contemporary reviews for the film were mostly positive.
-In 1963 however, The New York Times critic Bosley Crowther wrote: "But for much longer than is artful or essential, The Great Escape grinds out its tormenting story without a peek beneath the surface of any man, without a real sense of human involvement.
+However, in 1963, The New York Times critic Bosley Crowther wrote: "But for much longer than is artful or essential, The Great Escape grinds out its tormenting story without a peek beneath the surface of any man, without a real sense of human involvement.
 It's a strictly mechanical adventure with make-believe men."
-British film critic Leslie Halliwell described it as "pretty good but overlong POW adventure with a tragic ending".
+British film critic Leslie Halliwell described it as a "pretty good but overlong POW adventure with a tragic ending".
 The Time magazine reviewer wrote in 1963: "The use of color photography is unnecessary and jarring, but little else is wrong with this film.
 With accurate casting, a swift screenplay, and authentic German settings, Producer-Director John Sturges has created classic cinema of action.
 There is no sermonizing, no soul probing, no sex.
 The Great Escape is simply great escapism".

 In 2025, The Hollywood Reporter listed The Great Escape as having the best stunts of 1963.